Neyami/Controllable-NPCs/README.md

 # ALIEN GRUNT #
 `weapon_agrunt` - Give this to the player
 `cnpc_agrunt` - The entity that moves with the player

+Primary Attack: Shoot Hornets
+Secondary Attack: Melee